Skip to Content

 Drive Up to Glacier Point

-When it reopens, know that Glacier Point has historically been extremely popular and likely will be so again.
+After a significant closure in 2022-2023 for construction and repairs, the road to Glacier Point is back open again.
+Glacier Point is, however, extremely popular.
 If you want to drive your own vehicle, you truly need to leave at the crack of dawn to arrive in time to be able to park at one of the limited parking spaces at the top (at least in peak summer season, particularly on weekends).
-There have always been a number of shuttle tours up to Glacier Point where you don’t have to worry about parking, so consider those as well when they return.
+The park concessioner Aramark also offers paid guided shuttle tours up to Glacier Point where you don’t have to worry about parking.

 Hike Sentinel Dome

 While you are at Glacier Point, a hike in the area is totally worth it for very different views than you can experience in the valley.
-Our family chose to hike the Sentinel Dome trail on our most recent visit and highly recommend it to families with kids of elementary age and up (when the Glacier Point road reopens).
+Our family chose to hike the Sentinel Dome trail on a 2020 visit and highly recommend it to families with kids of elementary age and up.
 The views of El Capitan and almost all of the valley are pretty unparalleled from the top of the dome.

 The hike is 2.2 miles roundtrip with 400 feet of elevation change, with some decently strenuous portions that have an uphill climb and scramble.
-Again, my 6 year old was able to do it but it pushed him quite a bit.
+Again, my on at age 6 was able to do it but it pushed him quite a bit.
 It can get a bit windy and exposed at the top so watch out for the weather forecast before heading on this hike.

 Visit the Mariposa Grove